-If an applicant is from a country where one or more affiliates of IndustriALL already exist, the General Secretary must inform the affiliates in that country about the application and request their comments.
+If an applicant is from a country where IndustriALL already has one or more affiliates, the General Secretary must inform the affiliates in that country about the application and request their comments.

-The General Secretary must submit each request for affiliation to the Executive Committee, together with all relevant accompanying documents, and a recommendation on the request.
-The Executive Committee shall report its decision to the Congress and communicate it to the union concerned.
+The General Secretary must submit each request for affiliation to the Executive Committee, together with the view of the IndustriALL affiliates in the country where the request originates, and a recommendation on the request.

-Applicants that have been denied affiliation may be reconsidered by the Executive Committee once before the next Congress is held upon request by the union from which the request for affiliation has been rejected.
+Applicants that have been denied affiliation may reapply once to the Executive Committee before the next Congress is held.

 An affiliated trade union can be expelled by a decision of the Executive Committee or the Congress when it:

-The affiliate may appeal an expulsion decision of the Executive Committee to the Congress within sixty days following communication of the decision by the Executive Committee.
-The appeal shall be addressed to the General Secretary who will submit it to the following Congress along with recommendations of the merits of the appeal.
+The affiliate may appeal an expulsion decision of the Executive Committee to the Congress.
+The appeal shall be addressed to the General Secretary, who will submit it to the following Congress along with recommendations on the merits of the appeal.
 Pending the appeal, the rights and obligations of the affiliate concerned shall be suspended.

-An affiliate may resign from membership by submitting written notice to the General Secretary at least six months before the end of any calendar year.
+An affiliate may disaffiliate from IndustriALL by submitting written notice to the General Secretary.

 Article 8 - Affiliation Fees